spuder/spuder.github.io/_posts/2015-07-29-chef-12-admin-clients.markdown

 knife acl bulk add group admin-clients roles '.*' create,read,update --yes
 ```

-This will allow any client in the admin-client group
+This will allow any client in the admin-client group to read and upload new environments / roles.
 You could also add the ability to update databags, cookbooks ect..
 Note that cookbooks are special and need 3 commands, instead of the normal 2.

 ```bash